Skip to content

 Dynamic vs. Isometric Planks

 Planks are among the most effective exercises for core stability and overall posture.
 They not only strengthen the abdominal muscles but also activate the back, shoulders, glutes, and legs.
 In addition to dynamic plank variations, where arms or legs are moved, such as in “Mountain Climbers” or “Plank Rows,” which combine strength with coordination, there are the (classic) variants: isometric exercises, where the muscles are tensed without visible movement.
 The position is held statically, primarily training the deep stabilizing muscles.
+This video focuses on such plank variations.

-The 5 Isometric Plank Variations
+The 5 Isometric Plank Variations in This Video

 Forearm Plank